 - When the work is complete, the remaining repair costs are issued to the contractor.

-- The escrow account is closed out.
-The buyer has a home that is 100% complete, and one loan with one interest rate that covered the original purchase price and all repair costs.
+- The escrow account is closed.
+The buyer has a home that is 100% complete, and one loan with one interest rate and one monthly payment.

 - 203k Inspection fees: 2 inspections at $150 each.
 These ensure that the work is being done to FHA standards.